Arron-dong/LSRE--2016-PuLeYing-/Seminars/seminarnotes1.md

 GAP Analysis

 Gap analysis is a way to assess the performance differences between business information systems or software applications to determine whether or not to meet the business requirements.
 GAP analysis measures positive and negative 'gaps' between what the product offers and what the customer perceives[1]
+For a gap analysis, we can follow 5 steps:
+1.Decide the topic we’re going to do the Gap Analysis on 2.Identify where we are right now based on metrics or attributes 3.Identify where we’d like to be over a specific time frame 4.Identify the gap between where we are and where we want to be.
+5.Determine how the Gap should be filled.

 CVA Analysis